jstat/jstat/doc/md/distributions.md

 Returns the value of the variance for the Student's T distribution with degrees of freedom dof.

+### jStat.tukey( nmeans, dof )

+#### jStat.tukey.cdf( q, nmeans, dof )

+Returns the value of q in the cdf of the Studentized range distribution with number of groups nmeans and degrees of freedom dof.

+#### jStat.tukey.inv( p, nmeans, dof )

+Returns the value of p in the inverse of the cdf for the Studentized range distribution with number of groups nmeans and degrees of freedom dof.
+Only accurate to 4 decimal places.

 ### jStat.weibull( scale, shape )

 #### jStat.weibull.pdf( x, scale, shape )